gangsthub/ideas/README.md

 - [ ] Crops calendar, and seasonal vegetables.
 Location-based.
 I'm sure there are similar apps out there.
 Ability to create your own crops and their seasons.

-- [ ] ChronoSport.
+- [ ] ~ChronoSport.
 An app with configurable chronometers for working out.
-I usually miss the ability to set milestones in a timer so I get notified at specific times.
+I usually miss the ability to set milestones in a timer so I get notified at specific times.~
+   - Found a respetable app that does mostly what I wanted! https://secuso.aifb.kit.edu/Intervalltimer_und_Zirkeltraining.php

 ## APIs